Information about the Standing Advisory Council for Religious Education (SACRE) and how it works.

 Further information and details about location and contact details of each known faith organisation in RBKC are available on the Faith Communities page, which is maintained by the Borough’s Community and Engagement team.

-- Tuesday 16 June 2020 (this meeting will be held virtually - please contact the SACRE clerk for details)
+- Thursday 12 November 2020 (this meeting will probably be held virtually - please contact the SACRE clerk for details)

 Clerk details: Julie Farmer (email: firstname.lastname@example.org )